-Pumpkin pie crumble bars have all the warm, delicious flavors of pumpkin pie, in a fun to serve bar.
-Loaded with rolled oats, brown sugar, canned pumpkin and spices!
+Pumpkin pie crumble bars have all the warm, delicious flavors of pumpkin pie, in an easy to serve bar.
+This easy to make Thanksgiving dessert is loaded with rolled oats, brown sugar, canned pumpkin and spices!

 Pumpkin Pie is a traditional holiday dessert, but sometimes you just want to change things up a bit.